Friday, February 21, 2020

 Of gears

 Although the term “herringbone cut gears” is more poetic, to engineers they’re known as double helical gears.
 In both their manufacturing and operation they do present challenges, the tooling needed in their production demanding unusually fine tolerances and in use a higher degree of alignment must be guaranteed during installation.
-Additionally, depending on use, there is sometimes the need periodically to make adjustments for backlash (although in certain applications they can be designed to have to have minimal backlash).
+Additionally, depending on use, there is sometimes the need periodically to make adjustments for backlash (although in certain (usually lower-speed) applications they can be designed to minimize this).
 However, because of the advantages the herringbone structure offers over straight cut, spur or helical gears, the drawbacks can be considered an acceptable trade-off, the principle benefits being:

 (1) Smoothness of operation and inherently lower vibration: The herringbone shape inherently balances the load on the teeth, reducing vibration and generated noise.